We all want a well behaved Labrador. So, sensible dog discipline seems like a logical step in achieving that aim.

 Badly behaved pets are a great source of embarrassment and annoyance.

-And many people feel very strongly that dogs, especially big bouncy Labradors, do need to be disciplined if they are to fit in with society.
+So, many people feel very strongly that owners need to discipline dogs, especially big bouncy Labradors, if they are to fit in with society.

 But what does discipline actually mean?